Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Results: Neutrino Spectra from a Simulation of the Rebunched Fermilab Beam.

 \section{Results: Neutrino Spectra from a Simulation of the Rebunched Fermilab Beam.}

-To examine a realistic scenario for the stroboscopic approach, Monte Carlo of the DUNE flux for the optimized three horn design~\cite{Alion:2016uaj} was convoluted with the simulated timing structure of the rebunched beam, as described in Sec~\ref{RF}.
-An additional Gaussian smearing of 100 psec was applied as a plausible future resolution for measuring the time of neutrino interactions in the detector
+To examine a realistic scenario for the stroboscopic approach, the neutrino transit times from a Monte Carlo of the DUNE flux~\cite{Alion:2016uaj} were distributed according to the time structure of the simulated rebunched beam (simulated bunch described in Sec~\ref{RF}).
+An additional Gaussian smearing of 100 psec was applied as a plausible future resolution for measuring the time of neutrino interactions in the detector.
+These are time resolutions that may be achieved today in water cherenkov detectors~\cite{ANNIE, Theia}.
+There is a need for new ideas and further studies that would allow large liquid argon detectors to achieve O(100)~\psec{} resolution on neutrino interactions.

-These simulations were generated for both FHC and RHC horn configurations.
-As described at the end of Sec~\ref{RF}, thin-bunches near the center of the 53.1 MHz RF bucket have a smaller time-RMS than thin-bunches near the edge, 10~\nsec{} away.
-In this section, we show the results of using central thin-bunches and edge thin-bunches as inputs to the stroboscopic approach.
+These simulations were generated for both Forward Horn Current (FHC) and Reverse Horn Current (RHC) horn configurations.
+As described at the end of Sec~\ref{RF}, 531 MHz bunches near the center of the 53.1 MHz RF bucket have a smaller time-RMS than bunches near the edge, 10~\nsec{} away.
+In this section, we show the results of using the worst case 531 MHz bunch, with 250~\psec{} RMS, as input to the stroboscopic energy discrimination.

-The plots in the top row of Fig~\ref{fig:timeslicesFHC} show the energy spectra for the Forward Horn Current configuration of the LBNF beam for different time slices in an idealized case where all protons strike the target at the same time, and for two cases where the proton bunch-structure in time is derived from the rebunching simulations.
-The bottom row shows the equivalent plots in RHC mode.
-The time cuts are defined with respect to the center of the proton bunch in all cases.
+The plots in Fig~\ref{fig:timeslicesFHC} show the energy spectra for the FHC configuration of the LBNF beam (bottom) and the time of arrival of neutrinos at the detector (top).
+The arrival times of neutrinos were binned in 200~\psec{} wide bins.
+The neutrinos that are contained in these time-bins are plotted as individual curves in the flux/energy plots (bottom).
+The left column shows the ideal case where 531 MHz bunches have zero width and the neutrino detector has perfect timing resolution on the neutrino arrival time.
+The right column shows how both distributions smear when 250~\psec{} bunch RMS bunches are used and 100~\psec{} timing resolution is assumed at the detector.

+Because the 531 MHz bunches are separated by only 1.88~\nsec{}, high energy neutrinos that arrive early relative to the proton bunch will leak into the low energy neutrino time-bins.
+Energy discrimination is still possible; however, this ``pile-up'' effect adds additional degradation of energy discrimination at the low neutrino energies.
+With a zero RMS bunch width proton bunch, 1.27\% of neutrinos overlap with neutrinos from the following bunch.
+With the 250~\psec{} RMS proton bunches and 100~\psec{} detector timing resolution, 3.0\% of neutrinos from the previous bunch are overlapping with 3$\sigma$ of the neutrinos in the next bunch.